-Our Senior Credit Facility, as amended by the Fourth Amendment, matures in July 2022, and thus, no amounts are due currently.
-However, due to the revolving nature of the facility, excess cash available is generally used to reduce the balance outstanding, which at December 31, 2020 was \$100.0 million.
-The current variable interest rate on the facility at December 31, 2020 was 3.75%.
+Our Senior Credit Facility, matures in October 2023, and thus, no amounts are due currently.
+However, due to the revolving nature of the facility, excess cash available is generally used to reduce the balance outstanding, which at December 31, 2021 was \$135.0 million.
+The current variable interest rate on the facility at December 31, 2021 was 3.24%.